amyecampbell/ChileUSA300/README.md

 *Put our 279 genomes from Chile (ST8 and non-ST8) and 62 StaphNET ST8 genomes through filters based on MASH contamination test, CheckM (<5% contamination, > 95% completeness), genome size (within 2 SDs of mean length in Genbank, 2863292).
 All StaphNET ST8-designated genomes pass, all but PP.3469, PP.3492, PP.3552, PP.3654 of the 279 Chilean MRSA genomes pass.
 PP.3646 was removed from this analysis due to mapping uncertainty.
 All additional ST8 *

-## Sequence typing
+### Sequence typing

 *Run MLST to assess % of each ST in 2022 isolates and to filter to ST8s and untyped SNVs of ST8*

-# Figure 1 : Temporal analysis of MLST, antibiotic resistance, SAE over time
+## Figure 1 : Temporal analysis of MLST, antibiotic resistance, SAE over time

+### CURED
+  *Run with 100/100 specificity/sensitivity cutoff*
+ CURED_Main.py –case_control_file case_control.csv –extension fasta –genomes genomes/

+ *Run with 0 specificity cutoff*
+ CURED_Main.py –case_control_file case_control.csv –genomes genomes/ --sensitivity 100 –specificity 0 –extension fasta

-# Figure 2 -- ST8 Phylogeny
+## Figure 2 -- ST8 Phylogeny

 [MakeSnippyInput.sh](TreeScripts/MakeSnippyInput.sh) SnippyInput.tab DataArchive/ST8Sequences/